 Faith Based Investing is an investment strategy that aligns a person’s investments with their faith values.
 Though it is not a new idea, many Christians are not aware that it is even an option.

 The purpose of this post is to look at what Faith Based Investing is, the case for and against it and how to practically pursue it in today’s marketplace.
-This is by no means an exhaustive evaluation or critique, but will hopefully provide you food for thought as you consider whether this is appropriate for your investments.
+This is by no means an exhaustive evaluation or critique, but hopefully provides food for thought as you consider whether this is appropriate for your investments.

 1. Avoidance – historically, this has been the common approach.
 The investment manager will avoid certain industries that conflict with Biblical values such as alcohol, tobacco, pornography, abortion etc.

-2. Advocacy – the investment manager utilizes their shareholder status to advocate for positive change in the various companies in which they hold shares.
+2. Advocacy – the investment manager utilizes their shareholder status to advocate for positive change in the various companies they hold shares.

-3. Affirmation – rather than just avoiding companies that don’t align with Biblical values, the investment manager will focus on committing capital to those companies who are doing good in the world.
+3. Affirmation – rather than just avoiding companies that don’t align with Biblical values, the investment manager will focus on investing in those companies who are doing good in the world.

-Each Faith Based investment option has a different approach and methodology for how they will and will not invest.
+Each Faith Based Investment option has a different approach and methodology for how they will and will not invest.
 This variety provides different options for consideration based on how you want to approach investing.
-Regardless of the option(s) selected, it provides investors a way to positively impact the world for the Lord, by aligning your faith convictions with your investments.
+Regardless of the option(s) selected, it provides investors a way to positively impact the world for the Lord, by aligning their faith convictions with their investments.

 The Arguments Side by Side

-Over the years, Christians have disagreed on this investment approach.
+Over the years, Christians have had different opinions about this investment philosophy.
 Below are outlined some of the major points of discussion with both the pro and con sides of the arguments for you to weigh for yourself:

 1. Does It Matter How Money is Made?

-Pro: Proponents for Faith Based Investing point to Deuteronomy 23:18 “You shall not bring the fee of a prostitute or the wages of a male prostitute into the house of the Lord your God in payment for any vow, for both of these are an abomination to the Lord your God.”
+Pro: Deuteronomy 23:18 “You shall not bring the fee of a prostitute or the wages of a male prostitute into the house of the Lord your God in payment for any vow, for both of these are an abomination to the Lord your God.”

 Money is not considered sinful, but how money is made, has a moral component to it.
 Much like we shouldn’t take a job at an abortion clinic encouraging women to have abortions, how we make money through investing matters too.

-The point we all have to wrestle with is that we are sinful people with sinful motives.
+Both sides wrestle with the fact that we are sinful people with sinful motives.
 Money is never made in a truly righteous fashion.
 How do you balance this in your vocation and your investing?

 2. Are You Partnering With Evil?